-You’ve decided to start yoga and a Yin class has been recommended as a great place to begin.
+You’ve decided to start yoga and a yin class has been recommended as a great place to begin.
+(Check out the benefits of yin yoga here.)
 But what now?
-Here are some helpful hints to get you beyond the first class nerves.
+Here are my yin yoga tips to get you beyond those first class nerves.

-1. Everyone was a beginner once.
+Everyone was a beginner once.
 You may find yourself in a space where everyone seems to know what they’re doing.
-The teacher knows everyone and you begin to feel that you’re the only new person there.
-Don’t worry, most yogis are very friendly and if you smile at the person on the mat beside you they most likely will smile back.
+The teacher knows everyone, and you begin to feel that you’re the only new person there.
+Don’t worry, most yogis are very friendly.
+Therefore, if you smile at the person on the mat beside you, they most likely will smile back.

 Everyone will be staring at me.
-Yin yoga is great for providing a decent stretch on the tissues of the body, but it also allows people some time to switch off from their busy lives.
+Yin yoga is great for providing a decent stretch on the tissues of the body.
+But it also allows some time to switch off from busy and stressful lives.
 A lot of students close their eyes to focus on their breath and maintain their concentration.
 They’re too busy trying to find their own zen to notice what you’re doing.

-3. I’m not flexible enough.
-Not to worry, Yin yoga will help to improve your natural range of flexibility by working on strengthening and lengthening the tissues.
+I’m not flexible enough.
+Yin yoga will help to improve your natural range of flexibility by working on strengthening and lengthening the tissues.
 Over time you’ll be amazed at your improved range of motion.